02 Jul #MoMAPhotoClub: That Cool Hashtag is a Rights Grab

 The rights language makes it clear that the photographer retains the copyrights to their images, and that MoMA will not sell the photos or seek other compensation.
 However, such an extensive granting of rights, in particular, the right to “create derivative works”, diminishes the value of any licensing opportunities.
 Additionally, by claiming that the submissions can be used for any purpose including advertising, MoMA acquires a significantly valuable asset for free, with no compensation or credit to the photographer.

 The danger of such hashtag campaigns is that many, if not most, participants will not realize they are granting MoMA such extensive rights.
 The point of hashtag campaigns is that they go viral.
-People see their colleagues, friends, and piers tagging their images with a catchy hashtag and join in.
+People see their colleagues, friends, and peers tagging their images with a catchy hashtag and join in.
 How many people on social media research the origin of a hashtag, and understand the implications of using one?

 If challenged, it’s questionable whether MoMA can enforce their rights grab.
 For a licensing agreement to be enforceable, there must be consent: both parties must understand and agree to the terms.
 Arguably a licensing agreement hinging on a hashtag campaign does not meet that bar if the photographer doesn’t realize the implications of simply using a hashtag they see on social media.
 The people using #MoMAPhotoClub may not realize their photo has been used by MoMA.
 Those that do may not realize that they can protest that use, on the grounds that they did not know the hashtag was bundled with a rights grab.